darkwyrm/pymensago/README.md

 ## Description

 pymensago originally started as a quickie test client to interact with server code and guide client-side spec development.
 As it developed, though, it has taken on a shape of its own.
-It has been written primarily in mind for development of the CLI Mensago client [Smilodon](https://github.com/darkwyrm/smilodon) and some yet-to-be-released utilities, but it is implemented in a generic way that it can be used for any Mensago client development.
+It has been written primarily in mind for development of the upcoming CLI Mensago client [Smilodon](https://github.com/darkwyrm/smilodon) and some yet-to-be-released utilities, but it is implemented in a generic way that it can be used for any Mensago client development.

 ## Status